anton202/myTips/README.md

-With myTips you can track your monthly income as well as your monthly per hour avrg. in the desktop version of myTips you can download an Excel file of your tips and check on your co-workers tips this month.
+With myTips you can track your monthly income as well as your monthly per hour avrg.

 <p align="center">
   <img width="600" height="360" src="https://github.com/anton202/myTips/blob/master/client/src/assets/myTipsLog.png">